Tips for attending a job interview

 You will usually be interviewed by a panel of two or three interviewers.
 One of these will usually be your line manager, if you are appointed.
 The interviewers will ask you questions which relate to the job and the requirements needed to do the job.
 Feel free to ask questions about the job at the end of the interview or to staff showing you around.
 Remember that the interview is your chance to find out as much as possible about working for us and about the job.
 In this way you will be in a better position to decide whether it is the right job for you.

 In addition to an interview, other methods may be used to help us choose the right person for the job.
-Common methods include work related exercises, maybe using a computer, testing writing or numerical skills, giving a presentation or undertaking a practical task.
-It all depends on the job, but you will be advised in advance what to expect.
+Common methods include work related exercises, maybe using a computer, testing verbal or numerical skills, giving a presentation or undertaking a practical task.
+It all depends on the job, but you should be advised in advance what to expect.

 Here are some tips for your interview: